 Planning application granted – work on site to start early 2018

 The first community consultation was carried out in October 2013.
 Local residents in the Lockleaze area were consulted on the site and given the opportunity to express opinions about the local area and how this site might offer improvements or benefits to the existing community.

 Three strategies for site layout and density were presented.
 These options ranged from a low rise development spread across the whole site, through to mid-rise flats which maintained green site boundaries and a high rise option with flats located centrally in surrounding parkland.
 The feedback helped shape the current plans, with support shown for green buffer zones around the boundaries of the site, and buildings kept to 3 storeys.

 A further public consultation was carried out with local residents.
 Details such as materials, access, car parking and community facilities were discussed.

 Feedback from this event informed us that parking issues and access from Morris Road were a concern for local residents.
 We therefore plan to include a car club on site to enable residents to give up owning a car, as well as providing enough parking to ensure neighbouring roads are not adversely affected.

 The final community event before submitting to planning took place on 6 February 2017.
 Plans were shared with local residents at a community event ‘Lockleaze the Future’ held at The Hub.
 54 local households visited the stand (approximately 120 people), and we registered many of these as interested in potentially living at the site.

-If you would like more information, please contact Brian Rowe (Development Support Officer) at email@example.com, or by telephone on 0117 944 0593
+Applications for this development are now closed.
+However, if you would like more information about our other shared ownership properties, please contact Chris (Development and Sales Officer) at email@example.com, or by telephone on 0117 9424 600.

 What is Bristol Community Land Trust?